strangerlabs/webauthn/README.md

 - `[failureRedirect]` - If the user fails to authenticate then they will be redirected to the supplied URL.

+### Storage Adapater

+Storage adapters provide an interface to the WebAuthn RP to store and retrieve data necessary for authentication, such as authenticator public keys.
+Storage adapters must implement the following interface:

+**`async get (id)`**

+Retrieves and returns the previously stored object with the provided `id`.

+**`async put (id, value)`**

+Stores an object so that it may be retrieved with the provided `id`.
+Returns nothing.

+**`async search (startsWith, [options])`**

+Returns a mapping of objects where the `id` of the objects return starts with the provided query value.
+Available options include:

+- `limit`: Return the first N results.
+- `reverse`: Return results in reverse lexicographical order.
+If used in conjunction with limit then the _last_ N results are returned.

+**`async delete (id)`**

+Delete a previously stored object.
+Returns a boolean indicating success.

 ### Browser Client